Where

 with a clean towel, especially

-- Make up a mouthwash or gargle
+- Make up a mouthwash

 by diluting 3 drops of Tea Tree in a teaspoon of brandy.